SpikeInterface/spikeinterface/doc/modules/core.rst

 them in parallel (for more details, see the :py:class:`~spikeinterface.core.ChunkRecordingExecutor` class).

 Many functions support parallel processing (e.g., :py:func:`~spikeinterface.core.extract_waveforms`, :code:`save`,
 and many more).
-All of this functions, in addition to other arguments, also accept the so-called **job_kwargs**.
+All of these functions, in addition to other arguments, also accept the so-called **job_kwargs**.
 These are a set of keyword arguments which are common to all functions that support parallelization:

 * chunk_duration or chunk_size or chunk_memory or total_memory